dumblejd/visa_rescheduler_canada/README.md

 # What does this do?
 - Run every x minutes (by default 10 mins) for x hours (by default 6 hours) to compare with the date you set in config.ini MY_SCHEDULE_DATE, if it's earlier than that, reschedule it
 - Once recheduled, it will exit the program to avoid too many reschedule, if you want to run for earlier time, remember to update MY_SCHEDULE_DATE to new date)

+## This doesn't support group schedule

-- People says for Canada US visa schedule, you can do max 20 reschedule, so becareful with that
+## People says for Canada US visa schedule, you can do max 20 reschedule, so be careful with that

 ## Prerequisites
 - Having a US VISA appointment scheduled already